mahikero01/ConsoleApp1/README.md

 	'...
 Next

-squares.Capacity  'set/get capacity
+- squares.Capacity  'set/get capacity
-squares.Count   'get/set  number of element
+- squares.Count   'get/set  number of element
-squares.Item(Int32)   'get/set the element at the specified index
+- squares.Item(Int32)   'get/set the element at the specified index

-squares.Add(Object)  'add object at the end squares.Clear()       'removes all element squares.Clone()   	   'create a shallow copy squares.Contains(Object)  'determine whether an element is in the list squares.IndexOf(Object)		'firts occurance of object squares.Insert(Int32, Object)  'insert object on specified index squares.Remove(Object)      'remove the first occurance of specified object squares.RemoveAt(Int32)     ' remove element at specified index squares.Sort()				'sort arraylist squares.Reverse()           'reverse order
+- squares.Add(Object)  'Adds an object to the end of the List(Of T)
+- squares.Clear()       'Removes all elements from the List(Of T)
+- squares.Contains(T)  'Determines whether an element is in the List(Of T)
+- squares.Equals(Object)   'Determines whether the specified object is equal to the current object.(Inherited from Object.)
+- squares.IndexOf(T)		'Searches for the specified object and returns the zero-based index of the first occurrence within the entire List(Of T)
+- squares.Insert(Int32, T)  'Inserts an element into the List(Of T) at the specified index
+- squares.LastIndexOf(T)     'Searches for the specified object and returns the zero-based index of the last occurrence within the entire List(Of T)
+- squares.Remove(T)      'Removes the first occurrence of a specific object from the List(Of T)
+- squares.RemoveAt(Int32)     'Removes the element at the specified index of the List(Of T)
+- squares.Reverse()           'Reverses the order of the elements in the entire List(Of T)
+- squares.Sort()       'Sorts the elements in the entire List(Of T) using the default comparer.
+- squares.ToArray()      'Copies the elements of the List(Of T) to a new array.

 #Dictionary